Nannopterygius: Description

 Nannopterygius was small for an ichthyosaur, measuring up to 3.5 m long at maximum.
 About 1 m of this was tail, including a deeply forked and probably homocercal caudal fin.
 The head is 50 cm long, with a typical long narrow rostrum.
-The eyes are large, hence its classification as an ophthalmosaurid, and have a bony sclerotic ring inside the eye socket.
+The eyes are large, hence its classification as an ophthalmosaurid, and have a bony scleral ring inside the eye socket.
 There are at least 60 disc-shaped vertebrae, although owing to the condition of the fossil it is not possible to tell exactly how many there were, showing that Nannopterygius was flexible, agile and probably a fast swimmer.
 The ribs are long and curved, but do not quite join up.
 Most of the features are very similar to the close relative Ophthalmosaurus.
 However, its paddles are much smaller, around 25-30 cm for the forepaddles and only 10-15 cm for the hindpaddles.
 This gave it a very streamlined, torpedo-shaped look, but would have made it quite difficult to generate much lift or to turn quickly, making it an inefficient long-distance swimmer but speedy over short distances.
 It is therefore possible that it was an ambush predator which plunged into shoals of fish quickly in the shallow seas where it lived.